-As a responsible investor, SCOR also intends capital. protect human The Group participates actively in the expansion of knowledge society while protecting against "cognitive" risk.
-SCOR defines cognitive risk as the risk of biased judgement misunderstanding, often resulting from lowquality information or insufficient access to knowledge.
+As a responsible investor, SCOR also intends to protect human capital.
+The Group participates actively in the expansion of knowledge society while protecting against "cognitive" risk.
+SCOR defines cognitive risk as the risk of biased judgement or misunderstanding, often resulting from low-quality information or insufficient access to knowledge.
 In this respect, SCOR invests in medium-sized companies working in production and publication of certified knowledge.